2002 Pacific typhoon season: Retirement

-The names Chataan, Rusa, and Pongsona were retired by the WMO's Typhoon Committee.
+The names Chataan, Rusa, and Pongsona were retired by the ESCAP/WMO Typhoon Committee.
 The names Matmo, Nuri, and Noul were chosen to replace Chataan, Rusa and Pongsona respectively.

 Season effects

-The following table does not include unnamed storms, and PAGASA names are in parenthesis.
+The following table does not include unnamed storms, and PAGASA names are in parentheses.
 Storms entering from the Central Pacific only include their information while in the western Pacific, and are noted with an asterisk *.